Tips for Eczema Relief NOW (while healing from within)Updated: July 03, 2017Natural Remedies, Skin Health

 Laundry detergents are really harsh on all skin, not just eczema.
 Not only do they contain a host of chemicals and fragrances, but they are also very alkaline, exactly the opposite of the more acidic conditions our skin needs.
 Sadly, the more natural detergents and “free” varieties are usually not much better.
 What happens is when you wash your clothing, the detergents don’t easily wash out and actually remain in the fabric for up to 10 washes!
 This residue is really irritating and if the ingredients themselves don’t trigger eczema, the constant rubbing of this alkaline film on your skin all day certainly can make already irritated skin much worse.

-TIPS: More gentle laundry options that can really make a difference for relief from eczema symptoms include: soap nuts, mineral laundry balls (like SmartKlean), or just a wash with vinegar and baking soda.
-An added bonus is that with any of these laundry alternatives, you’ll find you simply won’t need fabric softeners or toxic dryer sheets, which contain just as many harsh chemicals as detergents do.
+More gentle laundry options that can really make a difference for relief from eczema symptoms include: soap nuts, mineral laundry balls (like SmartKlean), or just a wash with vinegar and baking soda.
+An added bonus is that with any of these laundry alternatives, you’ll find you simply won’t need fabric softeners and dryer sheets.
+They contain just as many harsh chemicals as detergents do.
 Skipping these unnecessary extras will save you money, save your skin and most importantly, give you some much needed eczema relief!

 The take away is that eczema is a difficult condition to manage in that no one’s skin is the same, so no one form of treatment or skin care will work for everyone.
 Effective eczema relief is always a matter of trial and error, which can take both time and a great deal of patience.
 These quick relief tips should help you get through the more difficult times so you can stay focused on your journey to internal healing by healing and sealing the gut to put your eczema in remission for good!